conirarra/frontend-fixya/README.md

    npm install --legacy-peer-deps
    ```

+Note: A lot of warnings will appear, this is normal

-3. Start the app with caché clear
+3. Start the app with cache clear

    ```bash
    npx expo start -c